XenitAB/xenitab.github.io/docs/xks/operator-guide/github.md

 Below you can find a example pipeline that uses the github action workflow.
 Read further down to see how to create the secrets needed to run the pipeline.

+You should store this GitHub action in your Terraform repository under `.github/workflows/name.yaml`

 ```.github/workflows/core.yaml
 name: terraform_core